EK76/CameraSystem/README.md

 # CameraDevice

-The goal with this IT project project was to record videos with a certain length when a motion sensor was triggered.
-This project contains of two motion sensors.
-The recordings are saved automatically to local hard drive and optionally to cloud share with help of a usb camera.
+The goal with this IT project project was to record videos with a certain length when a motion sensor or magnetic connector switch was triggered.
+This project contains of two motion sensors and a magnetic connector switch that control the usb camera.
+The recordings are saved automatically to local hard drive and optionally to cloud share.
 For cloud share I have used Google drive.
 Search online with the phrase
 *"How to setup Google drive share in linux"* to learn more about to setup Google drive in linux.

 It is also possible to watch or delete these video recordings both from local storage and